WillemJiang/open-source-camp/README.md

 Thanks to [Apache training project](https://training.apache.org/) provides a very useful content tool.

-## Access the latest conent
+## Access the latest content
-With the help of Github Action and Github pages, we can deploy the latest master content in [the project github page](https://willemjiang.github.io/open-source-camp/index.html)
+With the help of Github Action and Github pages, we keep deploying the latest master content in [the project github page](https://willemjiang.github.io/open-source-camp/index.html)

 ## How to contribute